 Type of course: P (Practicum)

-Prerequisite: admission to professional education, or instructor approval.
+Prerequisite: SPED 424 and admission to professional education, or instructor approval.

 Course catalog listing: Supervised field placement in P-12 settings serving students with LBD.
 Students are responsible for arranging their own transportation to designated or assigned sites.